 In the past, a teahouse used to be a place for basic refreshments like tea and local food.
-It also offered accommodation for trekkers (mostly on the floor) at a minimal cost or even free sometimes.
+It also offered accommodation for trekkers (mostly on the floor) at a minimal cost, or even free sometimes.

-But, around less traveled trekking routes like Kanchenjunga Region, the facilities are very basic and plain.
+However, on less traveled trekking routes like Kanchenjunga Region, the facilities are very basic and plain.

 Table of Contents